Fight Finance

 borrowing power calculator

-Note that all information needed to answer the below questions is given in the screenshot above, except the $21,092.76 annual living expenses ($1,757.73 paid monthly in arrears) which are contained in the assumptions
+All information needed to answer the below questions is given in the screenshot above, except the $21,092.76 annual living expenses ($1,757.73 paid monthly in arrears) which are contained in the assumptions

 Which of the below statements about this borrowing power calculator is NOT correct?